Deadline:

 Description of Ideal Candidate

-- have applied for and meet the entry requirements for a Master or Doctorate by research degree at the University of Melbourne
+- have applied for and meet the entry requirements for a Master or Doctorate by research degree for commencement in the year of award

 - intend to undertake graduate research in the field of Human Rights